 You should see your UI appear, looking something not unlike the following —

-The key widget in our GUI was the button.
+The key widget in our GUI is the button.
 Once you press the button, something happens.
 What?
 We need to tell our code what to do when the user presses the Calculate Tax button.
-In the init function, add this line:
+In the __init__ function, add this line:

 self.calc_tax_button.clicked.connect(self.calculate_tax)